chsiva/Terraform/README.md

 Terraform is an orchestration tool.
 Ansible is mainly a configuration management tool (CM); they perform differently but do have some overlaps since these functions are not mutually exclusive.
 Optimized for various usage and strengths, use these tools for situations.

+# Terrofrm plugins

+The Terraform AWS provider is a plugin for Terraform that allows for the full lifecycle management of AWS resources.

+So, as an end-user you are using AWS provider.
+But if you want to contribute to the provider, and implement or fix bugs in it, you will be doing this in in a context of a plugin in go language.